numpy/numpy/doc/source/reference/c-api/datetimes.rst

     resolution provided in the string, or -1 for NaT.

-    ``out_special`` gets set to 1 if the parsed time was 'today', 'now', or 'NaT'.
+    ``out_special`` gets set to 1 if the parsed time was 'today', 'now', empty string, or 'NaT'.
 For 'today', the unit recommended is 'D', for 'now', the unit recommended is 's', and for 'NaT' the unit recommended is 'Y'.